GEANT/gitlab-to-forgejo/README.md

 **the scripts are currently undergoing testing**

-This script uses the Gitlab and Forgejo API's to migrate all data from Gitlab to Forgejo.
+This script uses the Gitlab API and a combination of Forgejo API and python `requests` to migrate all data from Gitlab to Forgejo.

-This script support migrating the following data:
+This script supports migration of the following data:

 * Repositories & Wiki (fork status is lost)
 * Users (no profile pictures)